 Lynn Cullen wrote a fantastic book about these two characters.
 Of course, everyone knows who Edgar Allen Poe was, but it was nice to learn something different about him and to learn about Frances Osgood, of whom I had no knowledge until I read this book.
 Their love story is quite chaotic and strained, but nevertheless, it was a well written tale based on historical fact.
 I simply couldn't put this one down.
 I was curious to see how things would turn out.
 I highly recommend this book to people who want to learn something a little different about one of America's most famous authors.
 This author did a fantastic job of opening my eyes to a more deeper and intense side of Poe that I never would have known.

 Title: Mrs. Poe

 Publisher: Gallery Books

 Publication Date: April 1, 2014

 Genre: Historical Fiction

 Get It: Amazon; Barnes & Noble

-Disclaimer: This book was selected from the library by myself and I reviewed this book without compensation of any kind.
+Disclaimer: This book was given to me by the publisher, through Edelweiss, in exchange for my honest review.
+I reviewed this book without compensation of any kind.
 All thoughts and opinions are solely mine.